COLOR GIRL MAGIC

 What is the hardest thing about writing it so far?
 The pressure of making it as sexy and beautiful as book I. I want to expand the story and the characters, but I also want to stay true to the raw beauty of D+J. That and meeting my July 15th deadline…

 Q: What is your favorite quote and why?

 A: I have so many – it’s unfair to make me pick a favorite.
 Instead, I’m going to pick someone I admire and give you one of my favorite quotes of theirs.
 I love Charles Bukowski – madly.
-His words and his poetry and his everything inspire me daily and I can only hope some of his spirit is in my work.
+His words and his poetry and his everything inspires me daily and I can only hope some of his spirits is in my work.
 One of my favorite quotes of his is: What matters most is how well you walk through the fire.

 Q: When you aren’t writing what are you doing?

 A: Thinking about writing, hanging with The Kid, doing yoga, drinking whiskey, hiking, being proud of you, laughing with friends, living this second act of my life to the fullest.